sfigg/commercialization-public/customize/desktop/retail-demo-experience.md

 2. Enter Retail Demo Mode.
 For instructions, see this section in the [RDX Windows Experience Guide (WEG)](https://partner.microsoft.com/en-us/dashboard/collaborate/packages/352).

-3. On the confirmation dialog, confirm that you want to turn on the retail demo experience.

-4. The dialog confirms that you've turned on the retail demo experience.
-Click **Continue**.

 5. Proceed with OOBE setup, including acceptance of the legal terms, until you get to RDX setup.

 6. In the **Get the latest demo content and apps** page, enter your **Retail Access Code (RAC)**.
 The available SKUs and items for the RAC are downloaded.
 Select the **Retailer SKU or Item#**, **Retailer store ID**, and then click **Next**.
 If the device is offline, go to the next step.